 Final Presentation to MVS: Proposer presents implementation and validation results, including cross-platform benchmarking results.

 Final Model Approval: MVS members will approve the final model by voting.
-If the vote passes, then MVS accepts that the model met the necessary requirements, and the Model is approved for WECC use.
+If the vote passes, MVS accepts that the model met the necessary requirements, and the Model is approved for WECC use.

 Procedural Safeguards